Reconsidering Velocity Addition/Subtraction in Special Relativity: Introduction

 Finally, an Appendix of four parts contains the statement and proof of the polar-decomposition theorem, a proof of the statement (used in the main text) that parallel-transport along geodesics on the space $\som$ of states is equivalent to boost transformations, and two summaries of elementary mathematical concepts used in the text, namely semi-direct products (for groups) and affine structures (on sets).

 \textbf{Notation and conventions:} Throughout spacetime is a 4-dimensional real affine space with associated vector space $V$ and dual space $V^*$.
 By \emph{the Minkowski metric}, denoted by $\eta$, we understand a non-degenerate symmetric bilinear form on $V$ of signature $(-,+,+,+)$.
+Definitions, lemmas, propositions, theorems, and remarks are numbered by a single counter in their order of appearance.
+An exception is made by two exercises on p.\,\pageref{ex:1}, which are numbered separately.

 \textbf{Acknowledgements:} I thank Philip Schwartz and Lea Zybur for many conversations that helped me develop and refine some of the ideas presented here.